craftcms/commerce/docs/cart.md

 The above code will generate a new cart in the session if none exists.
 Its likely you would only want to make this assignment once per page request, but more than once does not affect performance.

-To see how to use the cart in templates look at the [order model](order-model.md) documentation.
+To see how to use the cart in templates look at the <api:craft\commerce\models\Order> class reference.